Matej85/WearableComputingGetting-CleaningDataProject-/README.md

 ## Dataset processing steps:
 ----------------------------
-1. downloading of the material to local drive using function tempdir(), tempfile(), download.file(), unzip()

-2. loading packages needed for the data processing
+1. loading packages needed for the data processing

-3. to setup common/test/train variables to be able to combine
+2. to setup common/test/train variables to be able to combine
 	* functions: read.table(),mutate(),grep()
 	* common variables applied for test/train data to be processed:
 		+ activity_labels - the string edit to be readible and shortened